Third Eye Blind: We Are Drugs and Screamer: 2016–2019

-Jenkins announced next plans to be releasing another EP titled Summer Gods in 2017 to coincide with a tour of the same name.
+Jenkins announced the next plans to release another EP titled Summer Gods in 2017 to coincide with a tour of the same name.
 With the EP not ready for release by the end of the tour, the idea was scrapped and the name was instead assigned to a live album release of performances from the tour.
-Some new music was still released in the year though, in the form of the 20th anniversary release of their debut album.
+Some new music was still released in the year though, in the form of the twentieth anniversary release of their debut album.
 Newly recorded versions of old songs from the sessions were released, including a finalized version of the 1993 song "Alright Caroline".
 In June 2018, another EP was released - a collection of seven cover songs titled Thanks for Everything.
 Jenkins stated that the act of reinterpreting the cover songs of various genres inspired the band to create another full studio album in the process.
 Initially announced as another EP in late 2018, the project bloomed into the band's sixth studio album in 2019.
 The band continued to tour into 2019, including a major co-headlining North American tour with Jimmy Eat World from June to August, called Summer Gods Tour 2019.
 Prior to the tour, Kopp announced he was leaving the band to pursue other projects, He was replaced by Colin Creev.
 On October 18, 2019, the band released their sixth studio album, Screamer.